Residents still without power after almost a week since the ice storm

 A crew of Entergy contractors were in the area Saturday afternoon, working to restore the power replacing the transformer that went out during the cold weather.

-"For the last three days, they would have would have our power on by the end of the day," Gosa said.
+"For the last three days, Entergy has told us that they would have our power on by the end of the day," Gosa said.

 While some neighbors have left for hotels, the Gosas say they have been here this long, and their children are having fun, so they plan to stay put until their power is restored.